mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

 We can't preserve the value of a source unit when we convert to a unit with a lower resolution while using an integral representation type for a quantity.
-In the example above converting 5 metre would result in 0 kilometre if internal conversion is done using regular integer handling.
-While this could be valid behavior the problem arises when the user expect to be able to convert the quantity back to the original unit without loss of information.
+In the example above, converting 5 metres would result in 0 kilometres if internal conversion is done using regular integer handling.
+While this could be valid behavior, the problem arises when the user expects to be able to convert the quantity back to the original unit without loss of information.
-So the library should prevent such conversions from happening implicitly, wether the library should offer explicitely marked unsafe conversions for cases is yet to be discussed.
+So the library should prevent such conversions from happening implicitly; whether the library should offer explicitly marked unsafe conversions for these cases is yet to be discussed.

 _Please note that it is always assumed that one can convert a quantity into another one with a unit of a higher resolution.
 There is no protection against overflow of the representation type.